StewieTech/AskLolaChat/readme.md

 - They eventually need to have a unique session that is also tied to that ID ?
 - A User will need to pay using stripe

+#### Prototype
+- Forgot Password, Password Reset, Email Verification

+#### MVP 2.0
+- Oauth Provider automatically filled in from their manual form and connected to their gmail so they can sign in with it in the future, or at least connect there accounts

 ### Components